commercetools/merchant-center-application-kit/packages/application-shell/TEST_UTILS.md

 #### `locale` (`react-intl`)

-The component-under-test rendered with `render` will get rendered in `react-intl`s `IntlProvider`.
+The component-under- rendered with `render` will get rendered in `react-intl`s `IntlProvider`.
 During tests, the core-messages will be used.
 It's still possible to use a different locale though.

 ```jsx
 const Flag = props => {